necst/truster/README.md

 ### Install

+truster is now available on the [Chrome store](https://chrome.google.com/webstore/detail/truster/eiiilcdomkafolppehfkjdaflcblakml)

-truster beta version can be installed by enabling Chrome developer mode:
+Alternatively, truster can be installed from sources by enabling Chrome developer mode:
 * Go to [chrome://extensions/](chrome://extensions/).
 * Enable Developer mode by moving the slider at the top right corner.
 * Install truster clicking on the "Unload unpacked" button at the left top corner.